JoeyAsh/react-workshop/README.md

-# Exos Frontend Workshop October 2024
+# Frontend Workshop

 ## Description
-Welcome to the Exos Frontend Workshop!
+Welcome to the Frontend Workshop!
 This workshop is designed to help developers get hands-on experience with modern frontend development using React, React Router, Redux Toolkit, Material-UI (MUI), and Vite.
 Throughout the workshop, participants will learn how to set up a React project, manage state with Redux, style components with MUI, and optimize their development workflow with Vite.
 By the end of the workshop, attendees will have built a fully functional frontend application and gained valuable insights into best practices and advanced techniques in frontend development.

 ## Goal

-The goal of the Exos Frontend Workshop is to equip developers with practical skills and knowledge in modern frontend development using React, React Router, Redux Toolkit, Material-UI (MUI), and Vite.
+The goal of the Workshop is to equip developers with practical skills and knowledge in modern frontend development using React, React Router, Redux Toolkit, Material-UI (MUI), and Vite.
 By the end of the workshop, participants will have:

 1. **Set up a React project** from scratch using Vite.
 2. **Managed state** effectively with Redux Toolkit.